LearningSHON/Scream_Resume/README.md

 # Scream_Resume
-This is only a test
+This is only a test - feel free to admire how cute BETTY - me puppy - looks.